arkency/protobuf-nested-struct/README.md

 v = ProtobufNestedStruct::Value.new
 v.from_ruby(obj)
 serialized = ProtobufNestedStruct::Value.encode(v)
+# store the serialized binary string in DB or send over network

+# receive deserialized binary string from DB or network
 deserialized = ProtobufNestedStruct::Value.decode(serialized)
+copy = deserialized.to_ruby

+expect(copy).to eql(obj)
 ```

 where `obj` can be an instance of one of the supported types.